Yoga for Swimmers

 Swimmers and yogis alike are savvy about using breath to move the body.
 Thus, by increasing the VO2 max — the measure of aerobic capacity — a swimmer can vastly improve performance in the water.
 Through vigorous pranayama practice a swimmer can increase this VO2 max, thus pumping more oxygenated blood to hardworking muscles.

 In each of the examples below, the yoga asanas — poses — will target a different set of muscles as part of a full-body workout.
+Before you start, pick up some apparel and a mat that will help you get ready for each pose.
 Since each pose is stationary, swimmers can shift some attention to their breathing to increase respiratory awareness.
 These poses are gentle, yet effective enough to be used as a warm-up or a cool-down.

 Extended Side Angle Pose